Burnaby Village Museum & Carousel is a place where history comes to life - Stroll down the streets of a 1920s village exploring at your own pace.

 Visit our natural history museum and the temperate rainforest!
 Since our doors opened in 1971, our programs and interactive exhibits have helped over 100,000 people each year.

-The Museum of Anthropology houses one of the world's finest displays of First Nations art in a spectacular building overlooking mountains & sea.
+The Museum of Anthropology at UBC houses one of the world’s finest displays of Northwest Coast First Nations arts in a spectacular Arthur Erickson designed building overlooking mountains and sea.

 The Museum of Vancouver (MOV) creates Vancouver-focused exhibitions and programs that encourage dynamic conversations about what Vancouver was, is, and can be.